 If only his deception had been strictly financial in nature.
 Sarah discovered dubious charges for a storage shed, plus frequent cash advances and ATM withdrawals amounting to sometimes thousands of dollars daily.
 In the storage shed, Jack had stockpiled guns and accessories (e.g., a rifle scope) and a massive amount of ammunition and cash, along with a backpack.
 He couldn't explain what the contents of the shed were for.

 Moreover, since his release from the mental hospital, Jack had secretly spent several hours each day at a local shooting range—something he had never done before.
 He even left his day treatment therapy at lunch to practice his shooting, then returned for afternoon sessions.
 Not wanting to return to work, Jack also reiterated his threats of bodily harm.

 Sarah moved her troubled husband out of the house and into a room-for-rent living situation, changing the locks to their house.
 The 401(k) liquidation alone triggered more than $50,000 in federal income taxes to the IRS if they filed jointly.
 Instead, she filed taxes separately to protect herself from further financial ruin and petitioned the court for both divorce and child custody.

-Survivors of intimate partner violence like Sarah are sometimes reluctant to acknowledge the realistic threat and label it for what it is.
-They may be hesitant to disclose their victimization for a variety of reasons, including
+Survivors of intimate partner violence like Sarah are sometimes reluctant to acknowledge the real threat and label it for what it is.
+They may be hesitant to disclose their victimization for a variety of reasons, including:

 IPV began to receive the public visibility that it deserves on account of several high-profile stalking cases in the late 1980s and early 1990s.
 As a result, a federal law—The Violence Against Women Act of 1994 (VAWA)—was enacted which has drastically enhanced law enforcement's response to IPV.